whitej20/Bluetooth-Fencing-Scoring-System/Readme.md

 ### Notes before we start:
 1. This is very much still a WIP
-2. This system DOES NOT GROUND, bell guard hits will register as will touches on the strip
+2. This system does not ground YET, bell guard hits will register as will touches on the strip.
+This is something currently being worked on.
 3. No guarantee of timing accuracy, should be about right but I have not tested how accurate it is
 4. Forked from https://github.com/MatthewKazan/Bluetooth-Fencing-Scoring-System